mrj001/TestRNG/References/ErrataInRefA.md

 ## Section 2.14.4 (3) & (4)
 There is a discrepancy in the counting of the sequence positions.
 In the figure, the x-axis is drawn zero-based.
-In the text, the indices are listed as zero-based indices.
+In the text, the indices are listed as unit-based indices.

 In the list of zeroes of S' ("positions 3, 5, and 12") - for some reason the final appended zero is listed, but the initial prepended zero is not  (Position 1).